Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Supernova Classification

 In Figure~\ref{fig:lstmstruct}, we illustrate a simplified architecture of an LSTM network and its information flow across time steps $t \in [1, 4]$.
 The cell state ($C_t$) carries information through time steps, while the input layer processes sequential data.
 Hidden layers update the hidden state ($H_t$), and the output layer generates predictions.

-Compared to a basic RNN, an LSTM network improves performance by introducing three distinct gates, i.e. input, forget, and output as shown in Figure~\ref{fig:lstmcell}.
+Compared to a basic RNN, an LSTM network improves performance by introducing three distinct gates: input, forget, and output as shown in Figure~\ref{fig:lstmcell}.
 These gates, together with a dedicated cell state, act as internal memory that allows the network to decide what information to keep or discard.
 The input and forget gates use sigmoid activations to regulate the cell state, while the output gate controls how much of the processed information is passed on to the hidden state $H_t$.
 These mechanisms allow the network to handle long-term dependencies effectively and avoid gradient problems in RNNs.
-Because of these properties, LSTM networks are particularly suited for modeling the complex temporal evolution of SN light curves, making them highly effective for classification tasks.
+Because of these properties, LSTM networks are particularly suited for modeling the complex temporal evolution of SN light curves, making them highly effective for classification tasks \citep{chung2014_LSTM,Charnock_2017}.
+Furthermore, the SNN provides a flexible framework with multiple training options, such as the choice of network architecture, number of layers, learning rate, normalization method, input redshift type (none, photometric, or spectroscopic), and number of classification categories.

-On the other hand, the SNN provides a flexible framework with multiple training options, such as the choice of network architecture, number of layers, learning rate, normalization method, input redshift type (none, photometric, or spectroscopic), and number of classification categories.
-The model outputs the probability that a given SN belongs to a specific SN subtype and can also provide early-phase classification results as the light curve evolves.
-SNN has already been successfully applied to real survey data \citep{DES5Year23,des5yrNhz}, showing high classification accuracy and strong robustness under various observing conditions.
-In this study, we focus on classification results obtained using the full light curve data, up to 30 days after peak brightness.
+{The inputs to the model include the relative observing time, the photometric fluxes, and the corresponding flux errors across all available filter bands, as well as the host galaxy redshift (if available).} The model outputs the probability that a given SN belongs to a specific SN subtype and can also provide early-phase classification results as the light curve evolves.
+SNN has already been successfully applied to real survey data \citep{DES5Year23,des5yrNhz}, {showing high classification precision and strong robustness under various observing conditions.
+In this study, we focus on classification results obtained using the full light curve data, up to a phase of +30 days}